mixelpixel/Lambda-University/BrownBag/readme.md

   4. ... in short philsophy translates to **the virtue of or respect for wisdom.**
   5. of NOTE: upon initial utterance of the term some 2500+ years ago - and as best we can tell from record - _philosophy_ was distinguished from _sophistry_.
 In the sense of the Greek translation, sophistry was professional wisdom, such as we might consider a lawyer, a consultant or a politician today.
 A sophist, then, someone skilled in the art of rhetoric whose knowledgeable counsel might otherwise be relative to the party paying for their knowledge.
 The philosopher, on the other hand, was then an amateur, and philosophy only concerned with the truth of knowledge claims, regardless of the market value of dispensing such knowledge claims.

-#### So philosophy is reverence for wisdom... just what the heck _is_ "wisdom"??
+#### So philosophy is reverence for wisdom... just what the heck _is_ "wisdom" then??
   1. At it's core wisdom requires _knowledge_.
   2. Wisdom, in fact, _obtains_ knowledge.
-  3. It is worth pointing out that philosophy is not just reverence for knowledge, but respect for _obtaining_ knowledge.
+  3. It is worth pointing out that philosophy is not just reverence for knowledge, but reverence for _obtaining_ knowledge, or, respect for _gaining_ knowledge.
-  4. With this in mind, maybe you can get a sense of how philosophy is not a particular action or abstract form, or an area of study, but it is something which is _actionable_... that you can do womething with
+  4. With this in mind, maybe you can get a sense of how philosophy is not a particular action or abstract form, or an area of study, but it is something which is _actionable_... that you can do something with.

 #### So if wisdom obtains knowledge, what is "knowledge"?
   1. In the past 2500+ years, many have tried to construe knowledge into something to do with "beliefs which are both justified and true".
-This is basically muddles hogwash and an open door to all sorts of nonsense.
+This is basically a muddle of hogwash and an open door to all sorts of nonsense.
-  2. Knowledge is quite mundane, imperfect and limited: knowledge simply is _empirical verification of what is_
+  2. Put plainly, knowledge is quite mundane, imperfect and limited: knowledge simply is _empirical verification of what is_
     - "Empirical verification" is just a way of saying: confirmation by observation; through the senses: sight, sound, touch, taste and for better or worse, smell.
     - "what is" is just a way of saying "the world" "the case" "states of affairs" "that which is in front of me" etc

-#### SO, in short: philosophy of is _respect for obtaining observational verification of what is_
+#### SO, in short: philosophy is _respect for obtaining observational verification of the world_
-  1. When I speak of verifying "what is", I mean the _all that which is observationally verifiable_, e.g. **the world** from the boundary of subatomic decoherence to astronomical event horizons: in short, everything right now.
+  1. When I speak of verifying "what is" or "confirming statements about the world", I mean "the world" in the sense of _all that which is observationally verifiable_, e.g. **the world** from the boundary of subatomic decoherence to astronomical event horizons: in short, everything, right now.
   2. In this sense:
     - philosophy is not a matter of agreement nor interpretation.
     - philsophy is not an -ology, an area of study
-    - the history of phiosophy and philosophers is not philosophy
+    - the history of philosophy and philosophers is not philosophy
     - respect for obtaining knowledge is heuristic.
-This is just a way of saying that respect for obtaining knowledge simply _enables_ learning.
+This is just a way of saying that philosophy simply _enables_ learning.
-    - To enable learning, respect for wisdom contends not with opinion or sentiment, or a metaphor, or a way of construing the case, but philosophy contends with what is the case and what can be said of the case and it does so in terms of that which is exclusively either true or false with no middle ground.
+    - To enable learning, respect for wisdom contends not with opinion or sentiment, or a metaphor, or a way of construing the case, a view, or in the German, a _weltanschauung_, but philosophy contends with what is the case and what can be said of the case and it does so in terms of that which is exclusively either true or false with no middle ground.
   3. the **purview** of philsophy is: *logic, reason and rhetoric*
     - _Rhetoric_ is just a fancy way of saying, "how you use your words."
     - _Reason_ is basically just the art of using logic to deduce, to induce and to abduce (and abduce is just a fancy way of saying, "guessing").
-    - _Logic_ is just the artifice, or, set of tools which we use to reason.
+    - _Logic_ is just the artifice, or, set of tools, which we use to reason.
   4. Given this purview, the **domains** of philosophy are:
     - Epistemology, or the study of knowledge and statements of knowledge, and
-    - Ontology, the study of reality, or what exists - and I'll put it out there: what exists in the (at most one) world which we live in.
+    - Ontology, the study of reality, or what exists - and I'll put it out there that what exists is the (at most one) world which we live in.
+An example of something which doesn't exist is ideas or abstraction.
+Like a Euclidian circle (all points upon a two dimensional plane which are equidistant from a point), abstract ideas are only to be found in language - they do not exist.

 #### So what is the philosophy of computer science?
   1. In short: respect for obtaining knowledge with and of computer science.